 Real Voices

-Wilberforce University freshman dies after alleged hazing ritual, lawsuit says
+Wilberforce University freshman dies after hazing ritual, lawsuit alleges

 The family of 18‑year‑old Savanna Jones has filed a wrongful‑death lawsuit against Wilberforce University after her death following an alleged hazing ritual.